yanxm01/Special-Session-on-Software-Systems-with-Evolutionary-Computation/index.md

 **Submission Guideline**

 Please follow the submission guideline from the WCCI 2024 Submission Website <https://2024.ieeewcci.org/>.
 Special session papers are treated the same as regular conference papers.
-Please specify that your paper is for the Special Session on Machine Learning assisted Heuristics for Combinatorial Optimization.
+Please specify that your paper is for the Special Session on Software Systems with Evolutionary Computation.
 All papers accepted and presented at WCCI 2024 will be included in the conference proceedings published by IEEE Explore, which are typically indexed by EI.

 ****